MohamedSerrari/mlops-wiidii/README.md

 ### Q2.
 Evaluating a pretrained model.

-In order to evaluate the performance of the model in provided docker image, we created a python notebook that calls the api using the sentences from the [testing set](data/testing_set.json) and stores the responses in the file [testing_model_predictions.json](data/testing_model_predictions.json)
+In order to evaluate the performance of the model in provided docker image, we created a python notebook that calls the api using the sentences from the [testing_set.json](data/testing_set.json) and stores the responses in the file [testing_model_predictions.json](data/testing_model_predictions.json)

 Check this notebook : [Q1_evaluating_model.ipynb](Q1_evaluating_model.ipynb)